 6.2 Submissions Phase

 All successfully submitted Fresh Ideas will be evaluated according to the criteria stipulated by The Earth Foundation.
-Teams whose submissions have reached outstanding standards according to these criteria, as determined by The Earth Foundation team, will be recognized as The Earth Prize Scholars.
+Teams whose submissions have reached outstanding standards according to these criteria, as determined by the final score ranking, will be recognized as The Earth Prize Scholars.

 7.1 At the end of the Registration Phase